Flu Shot

 What is a Flu Shot?

 A flu shot is the best way to protect yourself and your family against the flu and prevent its spread.
 Flu season generally occurs during the fall, winter and early spring.
-A flu shot is administered by a London Drugs Certified Injection Pharmacist.

 Everyone is at risk of getting the flu.
 The Public Health Agency of Canada recommends the flu shot for everyone over the age of 6 months, including those who are healthy, but people at high risk of complications from the flu are young children, adults aged 65 and over, pregnant women and those with a chronic health condition.
 You can refer here for more information.